-Spreading out over 11,000-sq.-km, Salar de Uyuni is the largest salt flat in the world.
+Spreading out over 11,000 square kilometers, Salar de Uyuni is the largest salt flat in the world.
 An endless sheet of hexagonal tiles (created by the crystalline nature of the salt), dotted with pyramids of salt, Bolivia’s salt flats are a dazzling display of nature’s magic.

 Despite the desert dryness, freezing night temperatures, and fierce desert sun, this landscape is not devoid of life.
 Pink flamingos, ancient cacti, and rare hummingbirds all live in the Salar de Uyuni.